-With our advice and guidance, the dentist was able to demonstrate to AHPRA that she had reflected on the case and had learned from the experience and applied that learning to her daily practice.
+With our advice and guidance, the dentist was able to demonstrate to the regulator that she had reflected on the case and had learned from the experience and applied that learning to her daily practice.
 This included clinical aspects of care, as well as consent and effective communication.
-As a result, AHPRA took no action.
+As a result, the regulator took no action.